The Risks of Cohabitation

 Faith Reflections on Cohabitation

-John Paul II expressed his views about cohabitation in The Role of the Christian Family in the Modern World, "The Church, for her part, cannot admit such a kind of union, for further and original reasons which derive from faith.
+John Paul II addressed the Church's teaching about cohabitation in The Role of the Christian Family in the Modern World, described as the Magna Carta for Catholic families.
+He wrote: "The Church, for her part, cannot admit such a kind of union, for further and original reasons which derive from faith.
 For, in the first place, the gift of the body in the sexual relationship is a real symbol of the giving of the whole person: such a giving, moreover, in the present state of things cannot take place with full truth without the concourse of the love of charity, given by Christ.
 In the second place, marriage between two baptized persons is a real symbol of the union of Christ and the Church, which is not a temporary or “trial union but one which is eternally faithful.
 Therefore between two baptized persons there can exist only an indissoluble marriage," Familiaris Consortio, n.
 80.

 Pope Benedict commented on the importance of strong marriages, "The family is the nucleus in which a person first learns human love and responsibility, generosity and fraternal concern.
 Strong families are build on the foundation of strong marriages.
 Strong societies are built on the foundation of strong families."
 Pope Benedict XVI, September 14, 2007.